 Principles of Introductory Statistics is a co-requisite course for MTH 180, Introductory Statistics, for students with Learning Support Mathematics requirements.
 This course is designed to support the content covered in MTH 180 by addressing deficiencies in skills required for the topics in MTH 180.
-Co-requisite: MTH 180.
+Prerequisites: Reading Proficiency